-“It’s the convenience that you’re paying for,” she said of the five-meals-a-day diet delivery plan she received for a month for $1,282.33 — and lost 15 pounds with.
+"It's the convenience that you're paying for," she said of the five-meals-a-day diet delivery plan she received for a month for $1,282.33 - and lost 15 pounds with.
 She stayed on the program for a month, but ultimately deemed the price too excessive to justify and opted instead for Weight Watchers.
-The 60-day subscription fee cost her $56.86, plus $300 in frozen meals, which she purchased separately.
-While that was slightly more affordable, it didn’t work as well for her, she said, so the new mom turned to old-fashioned “portion control and healthy choices.”
+The 60-day subscription fee cost her $56.86, plus $300 in meals, which was slightly more affordable, but didn't work as well for her, she said.
+The new mom turned to old-fashioned "portion control and healthy choices."

 Two months after giving birth, when she was given the O.K. to exercise, she joined a gym and booked sessions with a personal trainer.